Common Core Curriculum

-The Common Core at Harvey Mudd is an academic boot camp in the STEM disciplines—math, physics, chemistry, biology, computer science and engineering—as well as classes in writing and critical inquiry.
+The Common Core at Harvey Mudd provides an academic challenge by blending the STEM disciplines—math, physics, chemistry, biology, computer science and engineering—as well as including classes in writing and critical inquiry.
 It gives students a broad scientific foundation and the skills to think and to solve problems across disciplines.

 The Core includes:

 - One course each in biology, computer science and engineering